Randy Stiles learned the hard way: having a Confederate flag tattoo that reads "Southern Pride" with a noose hanging off it isn't a path to success.

-Eliminating a tattoo like this takes hours under the needle and usually costs as much as US$500 ($694).
-But Southside Tattoo in Brooklyn Park, Maryland, is removing the hate for free, covering up racist and gang-related tattoos as part of its mission.
+Eliminating a tattoo like this takes hours under the needle and usually costs as much as US$500 ($693).
+But Southside Tattoo in Brooklyn Park, Maryland, is removing the hate for nothing, covering up racist and gang-related tattoos as part of its mission.

-A no-cost cover-up fits right into Stiles's budget.
-Although he got the tattoo at 18 (when he was "young and dumb," he said) the father of three now hopes to move into management at the trucking company where he works and worries the tattoo could hold him back.
+A no-cost coverup fits right into Stiles' budget.
+Though he got the tattoo at 18 - when he was "young and dumb", he said - the father of three now hopes to move into management at the trucking company where he works and worries the tattoo could hold him back.

-He's not a racist, he said, but the tattoo made him look like one.
+He said he was not a racist but the tattoo made him look like one.

-The post also led to a crowdfunding effort for the Random Acts of Tattoo Project, which Cutlip created with his wife.
-Cutlip doesn't take any of the money, but plans to direct it to tattoo artists in other parts of the country who can't work for free and to those with training in laser tattoo removal.
+The post led to a crowdfunding effort for the Random Acts of Tattoo Project, which Cutlip created with his wife.
+Cutlip doesn't take any of the money, but plans to direct it to tattoo artists in other parts of the United States who can't work free and to those trained in laser tattoo removal.

 He decided that the Random Acts of Tattoo Project would pay for laser removal elsewhere.

 To cover up his Confederate flag, Stiles, who has about a dozen tattoos, settled on a replacement he deemed patriotic: an eagle.
-The cover-up involved two hours-long sessions, with Cutlip's tattoo gun humming as it injected black and brown ink under Stiles's skin, the artist periodically wiping the blood away.
+The coverup involved two hours-long sessions, with Cutlip's tattoo gun humming as it injected black and brown ink under Stiles' skin, the artist periodically wiping the blood away.

 Casey Schaffer showed up at the shop with the word "white" on one forearm and "power" on the other.
 The 29-year-old said the tattoos were a result of a one-year prison stint at Roxbury Correctional Institution in Hagerstown for assault.